Lubchenco-Menge Laboratory

 Delaney chabot

-I am a first year Ph.D. student in the Lubchenco-Menge Lab with interests in kelp forest ecology and science education.
-I hold a B.A. from Plymouth State University where I conducted undergraduate research in both in psychology and biology.
-I taught for several years in a variety of avenues including ecology to 6th graders in the Oregon Outdoor School program before coming to Oregon State.
+I am a third year Ph.D. student in the Lubchenco-Menge Lab with interests in behavioral ecology and science education.
+Currently, I’m working to understand ecological effects of possible purple sea urchin migration from collapsed kelp forests to the rocky intertidal zone.
+I hold a BA in psychology from Plymouth State University in New Hampshire.
+I taught for several years in a variety of areas including ecology to 6th graders in the Oregon Outdoor School program and elementary substitute teaching.
 An avid learner, I tend to pick up many hobbies, but my current favorites are solving the New York Times crossword puzzles, jumping horses, and cooking creatively.

 Updated Winter 2023